 A successor to less successful older initiatives, TPM has seen a pretty wide industry acceptance, though primarily offered on professional product lines and now enters its second decade of existence.
 The first version of the specification is TPM 1.2 and is now complemented by an up to date though not backward compatible upgrade which is TPM 2.0.
 The main 1.2 vs 2.0 difference is that while TPM 1.2 has SHA1 and RSA2048, TPM 2 is designed to have many possible algorithms.
 They called it algorithm agility.
 There is no special requirement for any implementation of TPM 2 to support any specific algorithm, so you actually have to query a given chipset to see what it supports.
-According to some user83 The bedrock for TPM2 in the West seems to be RSA1024-2048, ECC and AES for crypto and SHA1 and SHA256 for hashes.
+According to some user to be according to some user the bedrock for TPM2 in the West seems to be RSA1024-2048, ECC and AES for crypto and SHA1 and SHA256 for hashes.